-- by completing the appropriate form at any NZ Post agency; or - by telephoning 0800 ENROLNOW (0800 36 76 56); or - by accessing the Electoral Commission website - www.vote.nz
+- by telephoning 0800 36 76 56; or - by accessing the Electoral Commission website - www.vote.nz.

 Any alterations to the non-resident ratepayer electoral roll should be made through the electoral office (telephone 0800 922 822).

 Copies of the hardcopy preliminary electoral roll may be purchased from the electoral office for \$100.00 (inc GST).